When TUPE regulations apply

 You should talk to your employer or trade union representative if you're not sure whether you’re transferring.

-To talk through your situation, you can call the Acas helpline.
+To talk through your situation, you can contact the Acas helpline.

 If you're still not sure if TUPE applies, you might want to get legal advice.